Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-08-31-first-impressions-github-codespaces.md

 ## Final thoughts

-**This is amazing** and may start to become my default IDE - as a co-founder who is spending less time as a developer, and more time in meetings, writing emails, strategy papers, letters and tenders, *this is just amazing*!
+**This is amazing** and may become my default IDE - as a co-founder who is spending less time as a developer, and more time in meetings, writing emails, strategy papers, letters and tenders, *this is just amazing*!
 Most of my daily tools are Windows based, so I've been spending a lot of time getting Windows Subsystem for Linux working alongside the rest of my daily workflow, which comes with its own headaches.
 So being able to quickly checkout a branch, make changes and take some load of my local machine seems very promising.

 There are a lot of features here to review that I haven't had a chance to look at, including collaborative workspaces, Git integration and connecting with a local version of Visual Studio, but from a quick glance everything works smoothly.

-Overall, its an extremely quick way to get started on a project, and I look forward to writing an update after I've had a chance getting the Aristotle Metadata Registry software, with all its many dependencies, running in codespaces under Docker-compose.
+Overall, it's an extremely quick way to get started on a project, and I look forward to writing an update after I've had a chance getting the Aristotle Metadata Registry software, with all its many dependencies, running in codespaces under Docker-compose.

 **The Aristotle Metadata Registry is no stranger to cloud innovation**.
 If you want to learn how to access a cloud-hosted metadata registry as simple as Github's Codespaces [get in contact with us](/contact.html).

-Discuss this post on our community forum: https://aristotle.trydiscourse.com/
+Discuss this post on our community forum: https://community.aristotlemetadata.com/